nikitalita/NuMicro-8051-prog/README.md

 This bootloader behaves like the standard Nuvoton ISP LDROM with extended functionality.
 It can be used with either the standard Nuvoton ISP tools, or with `nuvoispy` to take advantage of the extended commands (e.g. reading the flash contents and additional device read commands).

+PLEASE NOTE: This is currently only implemented for the N76E003, the MS51 16K series, the MS51 32K series, and the N76S003.
+To implement this for other chips, you will have to get the support libraries for those chips and modify the code accordingly.

 ### Build:
-Just run `make` in the bootloader directory
+Just run `make PLATFORM=<PLATFORM_GOES_HERE>` in the bootloader directory

 ### Usage:
 Program it as an LDROM with the icp tools above.
 Then, you can use either the standard Nuvoton ISP tools or nuvoispy to program the APROM.